datea/datea-api/README.md

  - cd <path to datea>
  - ../env/bin/celery -A datea_api worker -l info

 That should be it for a dev environment.
+This instructions might be incomplete.
 If anything pops up, contact us on the datea-gitter channel or at contacto@datea.pe.
-There's a lot we probably didn't cover in this brief introduction.
+There's a lot we probably didn't cover in this brief intro.
 If you plan to develop or use this repo, help us make a better documentation.

 ## Endpoints
 This service is already running at https://api.datea.io.
 We encourage you to use it instead of having your own, and help us make it better.
 Take a look at the individual endpoints documentation in the doc folder.